 Fees: $25 Grand Canyon entry

 Where to stay: We stayed at the Sleep Inn in Flagstaff simply because it was affordable and convenient.
+If you book far enough in advance, I can also recommend the Best Western Premier Grand Canyon Squire Inn in Tusayan, which has fun things like a bowling alley on-site.

 Day 10: Drive back to Las Vegas